 Simple Interest Definition

-FV=Future value of the principle and interest
+FV=Future value of the principal and interest

 K=Interest rate charged per period